 This was something he'd given a great deal of thought to in the last few weeks.
-"I think that is up to you."
+"I think that's up to you."

 "If this is a lecture about my attitude, save it."

-"I only mean that nobody knows you're alive but those of us who are here tonight.
+"I only mean that nobody knows you're alive but those of us here tonight.
 If you want to reclaim your old life we'll find a way to explain it."

 She seemed to relax.

 "But if you don't," he continued carefully, "if you want a different kind of life.
 That can be arranged too.
 You could have the life your mother wanted for you.
-College, a new town, a normal job, maybe a husband and children some day.
-Whatever you wanted.
+College, a new town, a normal job, maybe a husband and children someday?
+Whatever you want.
 A new start.
 Free of the slaying.
 It's something I always wanted for you but never had it in my power to give.
 Until now."